 As the owners of some of the world's largest mining, metals and manufacturing companies, The Renco Group has a vested stake in operating in an environmentally responsible manner.
 In fact, since 1990 Renco Group portfolio companies have spent in excess of $700 million on environmental improvement projects.
 For us, that sense of responsibility and the projects for which our companies devote capital goes far beyond complying with the mere letter of the law.
 It means constantly striving to achieve higher standards of environmental performance and developing innovative new technologies.
 It means developing recycling expertise in order to reduce the usage of scarce resources.
 It means taking lands that were mined by our companies or mined and abandoned by others and restoring them to a virtually natural state.
 It means maintaining an open dialogue with our neighbors in the communities in which our companies operate and being responsive to their needs and concerns.
 It means not just doing what is required, but doing what is right.

 FULL COMPLIANCE.
 The companies of The Renco Group operate in some of the most stringently regulated businesses in the world.
 Our goal is not just to meet but exceed, to the best of our ability, all environmental standards set forth by the myriad of federal, state and local regulatory agencies that monitor our companies' operations.
 One example of this work with regulatory agencies is at Unarco Material Handling, Inc., a company that has voluntarily spent significant funds on site and soil cleanup from prior tenant environmental hazards.
 At Unarco's facility, new wells were installed and monitored and any soil contaminants were pumped and discharged.
 As a result of the company's efforts, The Tennessee Department of Environment and Conservation has since granted Unarco a letter deeming their site free of any unsafe or hazardous soil conditions.
-Similarly, Doe Run Peru's efforts to reduce emissions have resulted in a 62% reduction in total particle matter since 1999 and a 26.9% reduction in sulfur dioxide during the same period.
 Another example of work with regulators is at The Doe Run Company where various stages of the lead production process come into contact with water.
 At all points, the collection, treatment, use and discharge of water is regulated.
 As water discharge permit limits become even more stringent, Doe Run is working alongside regulatory agencies on developing plans to meet them.
 Doe Run facilities are voluntarily developing surface water management plans to help meet permit limits and proactively explore impacts to surface water.

 TECHNOLOGICAL ADVANCES.
 In recent years, by making substantial capital investments, our member companies have made huge strides in lowering emissions by taking advantage of new technologies to streamline operations, improve efficiency and recycle waste.
 For example, under Renco ownership, US Magnesium has directed in excess of $70 million to capital projects related to improving environmental performance and energy conservation through technology improvements.
 Through the implementation of innovative gas capturing equipment and electrolyzer cells, chlorine emissions have been reduced 99% from 1989 levels and total air emissions from the cells have been reduced by 95%.
 The company's internally developed manufacturing cells are best in class and represent a quantum improvement in the technology employed by predecessor and competing companies.
 Implemented in 2001, the proprietary cells have reduced unit energy consumption by 25% and led to the company being awarded the prestigious Utah Manufacturing Environmental Consciousness Award for 2007.
 Another such example of technological advancement at a Renco affiliate company is at Unarco where the company invested in a multimillion dollar powder coat paint line which has significantly reduced the generation of hazardous waste.
 Unarco also joined with the University of Tennessee to determine whether powder paint waste granules can be used to enhance microbial activity in soil.
 New colors are continually being developed from waste powder paint with particles that are too small to reclaim and use.
 These particles, instead, can be blended into special colors instead of ending up in a land fill.